jostylr/role-dnd-hybrid/src/data.md

 negative modifiers at work.

     1, 5, 8, 11, 14, 17, 18, 19, 20, 21

+Failure to pass this results in a failed spell, but no expended MP.
+One gets a +3 for next turn in trying to cast the same spell.

 Magic can use surge points or use magic points like surge points for doing or defending against magic.